aktos-io/aecad/README.md

 - No correct component based approach (started with hierarchical sheets, but it does only a basic job)
 - Hard to use (IMHO)
-- Changing grid size make
+- (Changing grid size prevents you to edit your schematic](https://forum.kicad.info/t/shematic-wire-can-not-be-connected/2891)

 ### PCB Editor